NZSPY/Fuji-Llama/Llama/README.md

 You can  play Llama in your terminal program as 1 player (Me) against up to 5 AI bots

-# The gamem of Llama
+# The game of Llama

 In the L.L.A.M.A. card game, the goal is to get rid of all your cards by playing them in sequence, either matching the top card of the discard pile or playing one number higher, including llamas, which can be played on 6s or other llamas.
 Players can also draw cards or quit the round, with penalties assessed based on the cards left in hand at the end of the round.
 The game continues until a player reaches 40 points, with the lowest score winning.

 Here's a more detailed breakdown:
-Game Setup:
+# Game Setup:
-Players: 2-6 players.
+Players: 2-6 players. (you and 1 up to 5 AI bots)
 Cards: A deck of cards with numbers 1-6 and llamas, with eight copies of each.
 Point Tokens: White (worth 1 point) and black (worth 10 points) are used for scoring.
 Dealing: Each player gets six cards dealt face down.
 Discard Pile: One card is flipped from the deck to start the discard pile.
-Gameplay:
+# Gameplay:
 1. Turns:
 Players take turns in clockwise order.
 2. Playing a Card: